doublemarket/grafana-rrd-server/README.md

 This server supports all endpoints (urls) defined in the [Grafana Simple JSON Datasource plugin documentation](https://grafana.net/plugins/grafana-simple-json-datasource) but:

-- The `/annotation` endpoint always returns the same result `{"message":"annotations"}`. (the endpoint exists but no features are implemented)
 - You can use `*` as a wildcard in the `target` values (but not for `ds`) for the `/query` endpoint.

 # Requirement